 - Banish borders between walls and ceilings that can create a more enclosed feeling

-You can offset your white walls by choosing colourful appliances, crockery, cookware and other accessories.
+Then add splashes of colour with your appliances, crockery, cookware and other accessories.

 4. Stay organised with old-school chalk

 Wish list-making was a breeze?
-And tired of never being able to find a pen?
+Tired of never being able to find a pen?

 The fridge is the biggest appliance in your home – so the smaller your kitchen is, the more it’s going to stand out.
-Go for a stylish fridge to make a statement in a tiny kitchen.
+Go for a tall streamlined fridge freezer to store more with less floor space.

 6. Add a stylish coffee machine